libAtoms/dap/README.md

   - labels (frame and atom) do python evaluation of expressions in $(EXPR) and substitute `Atoms.info` for ${INFO} and `Atoms.arrays` for $${ARRAY}

 ## File Output:
-  - snapshots by rendering at arbitrary integer multiples of display resolution
+  - arbitrary snapshots by rendering at integer multiples of display resolution
-  - automated movie creation (requires ffmpeg executable in path)
+  - automated movie creation (built-in raw frame output, or actual movie file with ffmpeg-python package and ffmpeg executable in path)

 ## Other:
-  - arbitrary ASE functions applied to atomic configurations
+  - arbitrary python/ASE functions applied to atomic configurations
-  - save and restore full state of display (settings, atoms, bonds, etc., as well as view orientation, but not window size)
+  - save and restore full state of display (settings, atoms, bonds, etc., as well as view orientation, but not window size) when using `ase.io.write` format that supports info and arrays, e.g. extxyz.
   - command history using GNU readline

 # GUI
-  - rotate, zoom, translate
+  - rotate, translate, zoom (zoom can also be controlled by command line)
-  - pick by point or area
+  - pick by point or area (picked status stored as `Atoms.arrays` attribute so it is available to python functions)
-  - measure picked objects (position, distance, angle)
+  - measure picked objects (position, distance, angle), quantities displayed in _CLI_ window
-    - measurement display is in CLI window

 ****************************************************************************************************

 # USAGE:
 ```
 dap [ -g WIDTHxHEIGHT ] [ -e 'command ... [ ; command ... ] ' ] atoms_filename [ atoms_filename ... ]
 ```
 Input atoms files can be any ase.io.read compatible format.